 The average person does not have any experience navigating a dog bite injury lawsuit.
 Insurance companies know this and use it to their advantage.
 They use bad-faith insurance tactics to try to devalue clients’ injuries and save money on payouts.

-Hiring an attorney gives you the power to fight back and negotiate for maximum financial compensation.
+Hiring a dog bite attorney gives you the power to fight back and negotiate for maximum financial compensation.
 This is especially important if you or a loved one suffered serious injuries in a dog attack, such as lacerations or puncture wounds.
-Your Atlanta personal injury attorney can help you obtain the compensation you need to move forward with financial stability and peace of mind.
+Your Atlanta personal injury lawyer can help you obtain the compensation you need to move forward with financial stability and peace of mind.

 When a dog bites, its teeth and jaws can cause significant injuries.
 Many dogs are strong enough to break bones when they bite, as well as severely lacerate the skin and soft tissues.
 Children and the elderly are the most prone to serious and catastrophic injuries in dog attacks in Atlanta.